LelsersLasers/Boids/README.md

 # Boids

 2D boids simulation in JavaScript

 ## TODO

-- Zoom slider
-- CONNECT UI TO SETTINGS
 - Performance??
 	- Chunk into quads to not check all boids
     - Vector functions don't create new vectors
         - Instead modify `this`
-- Debug draw modes?

 ## UI